-As an active member of the OSCE, the Republic of Cyprus strives to take advantage of all opportunities, in order to achieve arms control, disarmament and confidence and security building measures.
-In the context of promoting confidence - building measures and transparency, Cyprus has hosted 3 contact visits for OSCE personnel over the past years.
+In the framework of OSCE, Cyprus has hosted 3 contact visits for OSCE personnel over the past years.
 These activities included visits to major military facilities, as well as air bases where appropriate, and are summarized as follows:

 - June 2001: 42 Participants from 27 OSCE Member States. - June 2006: 36 Participants from 22 OSCE Member States. - May 2009: 29 Participants from 17 OSCE Member States.